vazaha-nl/mastodon-api-client/README.md

 A fully typed and feature complete [mastodon API](https://docs.joinmastodon.org/api/) client for PHP.

-## Goals
+## Key features

-- Feature complete: every api method and entity implemented
+- feature complete: every documented api method and entity has been implemented
-- Fully typed: every function, argument and property is fully typed, using generics where applicable.
+- fully typed: every function, argument and property is fully typed, using generics where applicable.
 Also, API calls return fully typed models, where possible.
-- Well tested: Covered by unit tests and phpstan analysis on the highest level
+- well tested: covered by unit tests; passes phpstan analysis on the highest level
-- Auto generated: model and request classes are auto generated based on the [Mastodon markup documentation](https://github.com/mastodon/documentation) (in absence of a good openapi spec)
+- auto generated: classes are auto generated based on the [Mastodon markup documentation](https://github.com/mastodon/documentation) (in absence of a good openapi spec)

 ## Requirements